lukexi/rumpus/Notes.md

 - Build Pd patches physically.
 Remote control Pd in the same way as metapatching.
     UPDATE: I've got this working in pd-haskell/test/test-meta

+- Show the clipboard contents!
+Place it on your right wrist or something...

 - Extensible
 Need a better way to define component-systems.